Jumis/riplet/README.md

-# busybox
+# socat

-## Simple busybox build from ubuntu
+## Somewhat static socat from ubuntu

-Based on docker builds for busybox and the maor libs fork.
-This busybox image should work with docker and run Java.
+An easy standalone copy of the socat network utility.